Anders Eggert

-Anders Eggert Magnussen (born 14 May 1982) is a Danish handball coach and former player.
+Anders Eggert (born 14 May 1982) is a Danish handball coach and former player.
 He has previously played in Denmark for GOG and Skjern Håndbold, and german side SG Flensburg-Handewitt.
 He was part of SG Flensburg-Handewitt team that won the 2013–14 EHF Champions League trophy.
 In his 11 years with SG Flensburg-Handewitt he played in 461 matches and scored 2531 times.